As Huawei CFO faces charges, company bookends 2018 with controversy

 Huawei expressed disappointment with Ansip's comments to Reuters.

-A spokesman for the Canada's Justice Department wasn't immediately available for comment.
-The US Department of Justice didn't immediately respond to a request for comment.
+A spokesman for Canada's Justice Department wasn't immediately available for comment.
+The US Justice Department didn't immediately respond to a request for comment.

 A shocking arrest

-As the daughter of Huawei's founder, Meng was seen alongside her brother as likely candidates to succeed Ren in running the tech titan.
+As the daughter of Huawei's founder, Meng was seen alongside her brother as a likely candidate to succeed Ren in running the tech titan.
 Ren, however, shot the idea down and has said they both lacked "vision, character and ambition," according to a letter obtained by Quartz.

 In addition to serving as CFO, she is also the deputy chairwoman of the company's board.